Performing Arts Studio at Swalcliffe Park School in Oxfordshire – Video

 We wanted to develop our students’ talents in the expressive arts of music, dance and drama.

-Q2 What made The Learning Escape stand out from the other providers?
+What made TG Escapes stand out from the other providers?

 The quality of the building and confidence in the team to work well with the school.